shiltemann/gcc2021-training/science-track.md

 For this training week there is **no fixed schedule**, instead we provide a set of modules for you to choose from.
 - This week **YOU make the schedule**, YOU decide which tutorials to follow, and when to start, stop, and take breaks.
-- **You do NOT have to complete everything!** In fact, this would be impossible!
-There are 4 full days of video on this page.
+- **You do NOT have to complete everything!** In fact, this would be impossible! (there are 4 full days of video on this page).
 You can do as many or as few sessions as you want, and focus on the topics most interesting to you!
-Everything will stay online forever if you want to continue after GCC!
+Everything will stay online forever, so you can always come back after GCC and continue learning!
 - **New to Galaxy?** We suggest you start with the *"Introduction to Galaxy"* module, followed by the *"Introduction to NGS Analysis"* module.
 - **Unsure which tutorial to follow?** Feel free to ask us for recommendations in Slack!